All Episodes

 And all credit to the man.

-So um, I won't be able to play all of it, but I do want to play a little bit.
+So I won't be able to play all of it, but I do want to play a little bit.

 This is poor innocent soul basically just poodling in on his bike.

-Royal police are there.
+Riot police up there.

 Why can't I go this way though?